Gab-23/JASPAR-Web-Service/README.md

 The application can be launched using the command line, by typing:

-	python ./path_to_folder/JASPAR_WS.py <port_number>
+	python ./path_to_folder/JASPAR_WS.py <port_number> [-r | -nr]

 Please, remember that the \<port_number> argument is mandatory and MUST be an integer.
 When the Web Service application is started, the local Database containing all the motifs - stored as Jaspar_elem objects - is created and will be ready to use.

 ### _<u>How to call the functions</u>_